Skip to content

 • In a large pot of water, stir in 1 Tablespoon salt and bring to a boil over medium heat.
 Place potatoes and garlic cloves in the pot and cook 20 to 30 minutes, or until a fork inserts easily.
 Drain and place back in pot.
 Let steam evaporate.

 • Add the melted butter, sour cream, and milk.
 Mash with a potato masher.
 If you want them extra creamy, use an electric mixer.
-Add 1 to 2 Tablespoon heavy creamy if you’d like them even creamier.
+Add 1 to 2 Tablespoons of heavy creamy if you would like them even creamier.

 • Season with salt and pepper.
 Serve while warm.
 Enjoy plain, or with gravy or melted cheese on top.